Back

 Current statistics: Web of Science – Publons, ORCID

-Expert referee for the journals: Astronomy and Astrophysics, Astronomische Nachrichten, Astrophysics and Space Science, New Astronomy, Publications of the Astronomical Society of the Pacific, The Astronomical Journal, The Astrophysical Journal (& Letters).
+Expert reviewer for the journals: Astronomy and Astrophysics, Astronomische Nachrichten, Astrophysics and Space Science, New Astronomy, Publications of the Astronomical Society of the Pacific, The Astronomical Journal, and The Astrophysical Journal (& Letters)

-Undergraduate teaching: Stellar astrophysics, Introduction to astrobiology, Experimental Astronomy, Optics, Experimental Methods in Physics, Newtonian systems, Mechanics, Basic tutorial research, Directed research, Summer school (Astronomy – high school).
+Undergraduate teaching: Stellar Astrophysics, Introduction to Astrobiology, Experimental Astronomy, Optics, Experimental Methods in Physics, Newtonian Systems, Mechanics, Basic Tutorial Research, Directed Research, and Summer School (Astronomy – high school).

-Graduate courses: Galactic Astronomy, Advanced research workshop, Research seminar, Thesis work.
+Graduate courses: Galactic Astronomy, Advanced Research Workshop, Research Seminar, and Thesis Work.

 Administration: